 Yukyeong Song is a Ph.D. student in Educational Technology at the UF College of Education and is co-advised by Dr. Wanli Xing.
 She earned her master’s degree in Educational Technology from Seoul National University in South Korea.
 Her research interests are in AI and Data Literacy education, Learning Analytics using AI.
 She has plenty of practical experience and used to work as an instructional designer for AI/Data Science engineers at Hyundai Motor Company.
 She also has a great passion for teaching.
 She used to teach AI in high school after-school programs.

-Lauren is a third-year doctoral student in Curriculum and Instruction, specializing in Educational Technology and Teachers, Schools, and Society.
-She teaches technology integration courses for preservice teachers and conducts research at the intersection of teacher education and educational technology with a focus on innovative and equity-centered pedagogy.
+Lauren is a Doctoral Candidate in Curriculum and Instruction, specializing in Educational Technology and Teachers, Schools, and Society.
+She conducts research on equitable teaching and learning with technology, with an emphasis on critical digital pedagogy and inclusive computing education, and teaches technology integration courses for preservice teachers.
 Lauren holds a Bachelor of Fine Arts degree from Syracuse University in Interior Design, a Master of Arts in Teaching degree from The University of the Arts in K-12 Art Education, and a Master of Science degree in Organizational Performance and Workplace Learning and Graduate Certificate in Workplace e-Learning and Performance Support from Boise State University.
-She has more than a decade of teaching experience at the secondary and post-secondary levels in STEAM-related disciplines such as architecture, engineering, and the visual arts, and has worked as an instructional designer and e-learning specialist in higher education.
+She has more than a decade of teaching experience at the secondary and post-secondary levels in visual arts and STEM disciplines such as architecture, engineering, computer graphics, and design, and has also worked as an instructional designer and e-learning specialist in higher education.